 While viewing these trees turned into sculptures, it is humbling to ponder the changing world they endured.
 Their resilience to natural forces working against them gave them their beauty.

 In 2005, after two seasons of working in Yellowstone National Park, I moved to Montana.
 Back then, I spent the majority of my days in the mountains searching for shed elk antlers.
 These, I would sell to antler artists across the state.

-These days, my excursions mainly revolve around finding the most uniquely shaped pieces of dead juniper wood on the mountain.
-The thrill of finding the perfect sculpture, table base, or cribbage board among forests of gnarled juniper trees is what keeps me loving my work.
+Over time, my pursuits expanded beyond just shed antlers.
+Precious and semi precious stones, fossils, artifacts, and ancient bison skulls were added to the hit list.
+These days, my excursions mainly revolve around finding the most uniquely shaped pieces of dead juniper wood out there.
+The thrill of finding the perfect piece among forests of gnarled juniper trees is what keeps me loving my work.

 In 2011, I created my first small juniper sculpture, a labor of love taking well over 100 hours.
 Since then, my process has continually evolved to become more efficient.
 I have pursued my art as a career since 2012, creating everything from small twisted cribbage boards to large sculptural installments over 20 feet tall.
 Being self taught, my work continues to evolve positively with each new concept and design.

 Working with juniper has been a self taught endeavor spanning the last ten years.
 I’ve come up with my own techniques, and in some cases built custom tools to get the job done.
 I do most of the work out of my home workshop in Helena, Montana.